How to Save on Automobile Insurance

 Mileage

-Most people know that reducing the number of miles you drive on an annual basis will result in savings on your insurance bill.
+Most people know that reducing the miles you drive annually will result in savings on your insurance bill.
 Some companies also offer up to 10 percent discounts if you go green by driving a fuel-efficient hybrid vehicle.
-It’s not that the hybrid cars are safer, insurance experts say; it’s that the people who go out of their way to buy and drive them are seen as a better risk.
+Insurance experts say hybrid cars are not safer; the people who go out of their way to buy and drive them are considered a better risk.

 Safety and Protection

 Taking defensive driving courses is another way to get a discount on your auto insurance rates.
-It can represent as much as ten percent off your premium.
-Not only that, You may not only end up learning some important defensive driving techniques to keep you and your passengers safe, but you may also end up saving yourself some money.
+They can represent as much as ten percent off your premium.
+You may also learn some important defensive driving techniques to keep you and your passengers safe and save yourself some money.

-The Good Driver Discount is a well-known benefit available to those who have no moving violations.
-Savings could be as much as 20% if you qualify.
-The discount may also take into consideration where you live and where you park.
+The Good Driver Discount is a well-known benefit for those with no moving violations.
+If you qualify, you could save as much as 20%.
+The discount may also consider where you live and where you park.

 Planning Ahead

 Planning when it’s time to renew your policy can put money in your pocket.
 Some insurance companies give 5-10% discounts if you switch to them before your next premium is due.
-To take advantage of these early shop-around savings, you should start looking at least two weeks before your current auto policy is up.
+Look at least two weeks before your current auto policy is up to take advantage of these early shop-around savings.
 However, before jumping, ask your current provider if they will match the competitor’s early switcher discount with a renewal discount.
 Chances are they will consent if you are a good customer with a good driving record to keep you.

 Loyalty

 Some car insurance providers reward loyalty.
-Nationwide gives customers who have been with the company at least five years a 15 percent discount, or 5 percent off if they have been with them for three years.
+Nationwide offers a 15 percent discount to customers who have been with the company for at least five years or 5 percent off if they have been with them for three years.

 Good Grades

 If you fit into the category your provider defines as qualifying for the “good student discount,” you can save money on your car insurance.
 This is based on the theory that good students are better drivers.
 Generally, the discount only applies to full-time students.
-The qualifications vary, but the discount generally applies to both high school and college students.
+The qualifications vary, but the discount applies to high school and college students.
 Savings can be 10-25%.
-In fact, companies often provide discounts over ten percent.
+Companies often provide discounts over ten percent.

 Two’s Company